Bylaws of Phi Tau Sigma (ΦΤΣ) Honorary Society, Inc.

 There shall be a Constitution and Bylaws Committee comprising three (3) Members.
 The committee shall maintain continuing surveillance over the developments of any conflicts between the Constitution and the Bylaws.
 It shall review and make recommendations to the Board of Directors on all proposed amendments to the Constitution or Bylaws.

 Section 4.
 Finance

 Section 5.
-Membership and Qualifications
+Membership Qualifications and Evaluation

 - The Committee also shall assist Chapter Membership Committees in expediting the nomination of new Members (professional or student status at time of nomination) and new Lifetime Members.

 - The Committee shall consist of not less than three (3) Members, not more than one of whom may be a member of the Board of Directors.

 Section 6.
 Nominations and Elections